-12V DC Fuses
+12 Volt DC Fuses

-These fuses are provided to protect the various 12V circuits from an overload or short circuit.
+These fuses are provided to protect the various 12 volt circuits from an overload or short circuit.

 If a fuse does blow, the cause of the fault should be investigated before a replacement is fitted.
-When replacing fuses, always replace a fuse with the correct value.
+When replacing a fuse, always replace a fuse with the correct value.
 Never replace with a higher value as this could damage the wiring harness.
+Details of fuse ratings are in the back of this handbook.